dbean104/spiral-algorithm-java/README.md

 ### Project Structure

 The code ported from Fortran is located in the *com.dbean104.spiral.atlas* package.
 This code has been re-factored to (hopefully) make it clearer, reduce duplication and make it easier to test.
-I have also use recursion to iterate through the candidate fullerene spirals, whereas the original FORTRAN code uses 12 nested do-loops.
+I have also used recursion to iterate through the candidate fullerene spirals, whereas the original FORTRAN code uses 12 nested do-loops.

 Other packages include interfaces, utility classes and functionality for formatting the output.